wajidkorkani/WYNNN/README.md

 # Tests
 * Tests are not written of this application

-# In This Project I Used:
+# In This Project I Used
 * HTML
 * CSS
 * BootStrap
 * Django (Python Framework)

+# How to use this site
+* If you want to use this site please signup before.
+Becouse you can't access any page without having an account accept signup and login page.